dileeps861/CS5700_Project4_OwnCDN/README.md

 *Dileep Kumar Shah : 001044150*

 ## High Level Approach
-Our approach to this project is to implement a server CDN using the following steps:
-1. Create a server that can handle multiple clients
-2. DNS lookup to get the IP address of the server
-3. Create a cache based on frequency accessed websites.
+Our high level approach was to first build a DNS server that returns a answer based on geo IP and will do active measurements later on to check the status of the replicas.
+We used the Dnslib library t obuild the dns server and the maxmind geoip2 library to get the geo location of the client.
+We also tried to sue sc_attach and scamper to get some active measurements from the server itself.

+For the Http server we used the urllib2 library to create the http server and to also make calls to the origin server.
+We used sqlute to cache get results in the replica to ensure persistence.
+To cache the data at the replcias we followed a LRU cache eviction policy.

 ## Contributions